-- 1.3.1 To ensure that this Governance Handbook remains up-to-date and relevant, the ICB's lead for governance will ensure that it is reviewed on an ongoing basis and at least annually to ensure it continues to support effective governance and decision-making. - 1.3.2 The Board will approve all amendments to the Governance Handbook.
+- 1.3.1 To ensure that this Governance Handbook remains up-to-date and relevant, the ICB's Director of Corporate Affairs will ensure that it is reviewed on an ongoing basis and at least annually to ensure it continues to support effective governance and decision-making. - 1.3.2 The Board will approve all amendments to the Governance Handbook.